George Hillyard: Secretary of the AEC, En-tout-cas

 Being passionate about building perfect grass courts, Hillyard kept thinking about how to construct an equally good all-weather court.
 In 1909, he met Claude Brown, a manager of a nearly bankrupt brickyard at Syston near Leicester.
 Hillyard had been on a tennis tour in South Africa the winter before where he had played on courts made of crushed up ant heaps.
 He told this story to Brown, and both developed the idea of using crushed bricks for court surface.
 The first court was laid out at Hillyard's home at Thorpe Satchville, and was called En-tout-cas (literally "in all cases") upon the idea of a guest, a French lady.
 Brown renamed his company after it.
 By 1914, business boomed across England.
 An agent was hired for the United States market, and the company turned into a multimillion-pound business.
 When the Championships moved to its new site at Church Road in 1922, nine en-tout-cas courts were laid beside the grass courts.
-For many years, the British Junior Championships were played on en-tous-cas.
+For many years, the British Junior Championships were played on clay surfaces from En-Tout-Cas.

 Hillyard's relationship to the En-tout-cas company throughout the years is somewhat diffuse.
 Clearly, he was in the perfect position to promote the court surface, and he was certainly involved in the decision to construct en-tout-cas courts at the new Wimbledon grounds, giving them a marketing coup.
-In 1929, when being involved in the construction of a golf course – a job which was given to En-tout-cas on Hillyard's recommendation –, he eventually disclosed that he was a director of En-tout-cas, thus obviously receiving income from the company.
+In 1929, when being involved in the construction of a golf course – a job which was given to En-tout-cas on Hillyard's recommendation; he eventually disclosed that he was a director of En-tout-cas, thus obviously receiving income from the company.